-The following documents must be provided for a refund to be issued: skipass, ID, medical certification from a medical professional working in the Dolomiti Superski area, or the hospital the injured person attended.
+The following documents must be provided for a refund to be issued: skipass, ID, medical certification from a medical professional working in the Dolomiti Superski area, or the hospital the injured person was taken to.
 The medical certification has to state that there was a skiing accident which has made it impossible for the skipass holder to do any sport.

 Multi-Day Ski Pass

 If you have a multi-day skipass (2-31 days), you must submit your application for a refund to one of the main points of sale while the skipass is still valid.

 You will be refunded for skiing days not used, starting from the first unused day.
 Refunds are calculated by deducting the skipass price for the days used (as shown on the price list) from the skipass price.

 Applications for refunds on season skipasses must be submitted to one of the main points of sale or by email within 15 days of the skiing accident.